peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

   "attachment".
 Note that under RFC 6266 sec.
 4.2 and RFC 2183 sec.
  2.8, unrecognized disposition types should be treated as "attachment".
 (There is no default content disposition in a message has no Content-Disposition header field.).
+The resulting string will be in lower case; that is, with its basic upper-case letters ("A" to "Z") converted to basic lower-case letters ("a" to "z").

 **Returns:**